-To make private health insurance more affordable the Federal Government provides many Australians with a rebate, known as the Australian Government Rebate (AGR).
+To make private health insurance more affordable, the Federal Government provides many Australians with a rebate, known as the Australian Government Rebate on Private Health Insurance (AGR).

 Please note that if you have a Lifetime Health Cover (LHC) loading, the rebate is not claimable on the LHC loading component of your premium.